dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 {{< figure_resizing src="labelimg_loaded.png" >}}

 Now comes the repetitive part, we will need to draw a bounding box for each microalgae cell for all images in the folder.
-To accelerate the process I highly recommend the use of Hotkeys keys with `labelImg`.
+To accelerate the process I highly recommend the use of hotkeys keys with `labelImg`.
+The hotkeys are shown below.
 {{< figure_resizing src="hotkeys.png" width=400 >}}

 Once done, remember to save the annotations.
 The annotations are saved in `XML` file with a filename matching to image as shown below.